devyanshyadav/flowlynk/readme.md

-# FlowLynk - Smart AI Agent Creation with Chain of Thought
+# FlowLynk - Build Smart AI Agents with Chain of Thought in Minutes

 FlowLynk is a TypeScript package that simplifies building AI-powered agents with LLMs via OpenAI's SDK.
 It uses Chain of Thought (CoT) reasoning to break down complex problems into logical steps.

 ## Why FlowLynk?

 - **Chain of Thought Reasoning**: Uses CoT to reason through tasks logically, step by step.
-- **Universal LLM Support**: Works with OpenAI, Gemini, and other compatible LLMs.
+- **Universal LLM Support**: Works with OpenAI, Gemini, and other LLMs compatible with OpenAI's SDK.
-- **Modular Workflows**: Define custom steps, tools, and prompts for tailored pipelines.
+- **Modular Workflows**: Define custom steps, tools, examples and prompts for tailored pipelines.
-- **Robust Tool Integration**: Seamlessly incorporate external tools with input validation.
+- **Robust Tool Integration**: Seamlessly incorporate external tools with input as arguments.
 - **Error Resilience**: Handles API failures, tool errors, and invalid inputs gracefully.
 - **Developer-Friendly**: TypeScript-ready with step-by-step execution and real-time callbacks.
 - **Beginner-Friendly**: Simple error messages and TypeScript safety.